vcb/meika-id/README.md

 3. **No PII leakage**: witness generation and proving is local only, only proofs and public outputs are handled via backend

-This was written as a course project for `COMP.SEC.300`.
+This was written as a course project for Secure Programming @ TUNI.

 ## Components